-Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange at the reporting date.
-Income and expenses denominated in foreign currencies are translated at the exchange rates ruling on the corresponding transaction dates.
-Any resulting exchange differences are recognized in profit or loss.
+Assets and liabilities denominated in foreign currencies are translated at the rate of exchange at the reporting date.
+Income and expenses denominated in foreign currencies are translated at the exchange rates ruling in the corresponding transaction dates.
+Any resulting exchange differencies are recognized in the income statement.

 Remuneration of Directors

 The remuneration for both the executive directors complies with the Guideline for Remuneration of Charity Directors of the Platform Goede Doelen Nederland.
 This guideline provides compensation bandwidth figures, based on a number of specific criteria, such as organisation size, complexity and the governance model.
 Based on the current guidelines, Rewilding Europe calculated the BSD score at 410 Points.
 Given the fact that Rewilding Europe has two directors, it applied a reduction of 13%, 357 points for the managing director (and 328 Points for the second director).
 Consequently, the annual income ceiling amounts to € 97,871 and € 86,578 respectively.